 Tamarisk is a spring-blooming or summer-blooming shrub that is well known for its pale pink flowers.
-It is ideal for seaside gardens because is resists wind very well.
+Ideal for seaside gardens thanks to wind and salt resistance.

 Top Tamarisk facts